Updated: Jan 22, 2021

 Flowers cost more than you think.
-In fact, flowers can even cost more than I think sometimes too.
+In fact, flower cost more than I think sometimes too.

 First of all lets chat about where flowers come from.

 Did you know that flowers that you purchase are not very often locally grown?
 Did you know that some flowers you purchase, if not most flowers you purchase are shipped in from as far away as South Africa?
 Holland is another huge flower producing country as well as Ecuador and others.
 So picture this, there is a big flower farm that employs many people somewhere in our world.
 Those flowers have to be picked at the perfect stage, at the right time of day, cleaned, packaged and shipped, each flower being handled and prepped.
 There is also a good chance that between myself and the actually flower farm, there are a couple floral companies involved, one buying from the other, so extra shipping/handling charges accumulate that way too.

 As I have mentioned in the blog post called , the grocery store box stores have some huge advantages when it comes to the flowers that they sell.
 I will spend a tiny min. sharing about that here too, as the price you see in the flower section of Costco, can be what becomes the normal.
 However it is far from our normal.

 They can receive discounts due to high volume purchases.